Is LBGTQ+ same sex attraction orientation "intrinsically disordered"?

 The term "intrinsically disordered" would only be hurtful if we saw same sex attraction as a good thing to pursue and celebrate, and that is the crux of the difference between the mind of Fr.
 Martin and the mind of the Church.

-I personally experienced the Lord calling me out of the LGBT community.
+I personally experienced the Lord calling me out of the LGBTQ community.
 This was long before I became Catholic and before the 1994 Catechism was written.
 I have seen the good fruit of that decision.
 It is not "internalized homophobia" to abstain from unnatural sex.
 It is the powerful and loving hand of God.
-The LBGTQ community has a set of tenets which people who hang out in the LBGT community are obliged to accept.
+The LBGTQ community has a set of tenets which people in and around the community are obliged to accept.
 This vision is incompatible with the Catholic vision for a healthy life.
+Fr.
+Martin's book "Building a Bridge" leaves this critical factor out of the discussion.

 Is our sexual orientation one of the deepest parts of us?